ayalasher/petconnect_backend/README.md

-Backend for the petconnect application built with node , express and mongoDB
+Backend for the petconnect application built with node , express , postgeSQL and prisma